-- (e) Seek to protect existing employment and to provide jobs for all those Barbadians who are available for and desirous of work, to make such work as productive as possible, and to ensure the freedom of choice of employment in an environment void of any form of discrimination where workers have the greatest possible opportunity to qualify for, and to use their skills and potential in a job well suited to them; - (f) Provide adequate safeguards against recourse to contracts of employment for a specific period of time, whose effects are designed to run counter to the purpose of such a policy and so negate the intended protection of workers' security of tenure. - (g) Ensure an agreed framework whereby any exercise of subcontracting shall include the stated expectation in the recruitment of labour of an adherence to domestic law and employment practices, and that the provision of employment in such subcontracting shall be in accordance with the decent work standards of the International Labour Organisation. - (h) Prepare Barbadians to compete in a globalised labour market. - 4.4 The Social Partners recognise that the success of their efforts to protect existing employment and to create additional jobs will depend in large measure on the extent to which Barbadians are satisfied with the comparable quality and price of locally produced goods and services, and thus influenced to purchase them as a matter of course rather than patronise what is offered by their competitors. - 4.5 The Social Partners therefore commit themselves to use to the greatest extent possible those measures available to them which will encourage all Barbadians to purchase local goods and services as a matter of preference.
+- (e) seek to protect existing employment and to provide jobs for all those Barbadians who are available for and desirous of work, to make such work as productive as possible, and to ensure the freedom of choice of employment in an environment void of any form of discrimination where workers have the greatest possible opportunity to qualify for, and to use their skills and potential in a job well suited to them; - (f) provide adequate safeguards against recourse to contracts of employment for a specific period of time, whose effects are designed to run counter to the purpose of such a policy and so negate the intended protection of workers' security of tenure; - (g) ensure an agreed framework whereby any exercise of subcontracting shall include the stated expectation in the recruitment of labour of an adherence to domestic law and employment practices, and that the provision of employment in such subcontracting shall be in accordance with the decent work standards of the International Labour Organisation; - (h) prepare Barbadians to compete in a globalised labour market; - (i) ensure that appropriate arrangements are made to address and maintain environmental and social conditions so as to safeguard the provisions for the protection of workers particularly in a 24 hour work environment; - (j) make a commitment to assist, wherever possible, in the promotion of employment amongst the youth, facilitating skills development and the acquisition of invaluable work experience by the youth through apprenticeship and mentorship programmes.

+- 4.4 The Social Partners recognise that the success of their efforts to protect existing employment and to create additional jobs will depend in large measure on the extent to which Barbadians are satisfied with the comparable quality and price of locally produced goods and services, and thus influenced to purchase them as a matter of course rather than patronise what is offered by their competitors. - 4.5 The Social Partners therefore commit themselves to use to the greatest extent possible those measures available to them which will encourage all Barbadians to purchase local goods and services as a matter of preference. - 4.6 The Social Partners recognise their responsibility to work together to devise and implement a national response to the adverse effects of the global financial and economic crisis and any continuing aftermath on levels of employment in Barbados, and in that regard to be mindful of the ILO Global Jobs Pact as part of the strategy of recovery.